Table of Contents

 How Are Varicose Veins Formed?

-Varicose veins can be caused by a variety of factors, including genetics, pregnancy, obesity, and standing for long periods of time.
+Varicose veins can be caused by a variety of factors, including genetics, pregnancy, obesity, and standing for long periods.
 When the valves in your veins become weak or damaged, they can’t effectively pump blood back to your heart.
 This can cause the blood flow to pool in your affected vein and eventually lead to the formation of varicose veins.

 Most Common Locations